sendbird/SendBird-SDK-JavaScript/README.md

 ## Introduction

-Through the Chat SDK for Javascript, you can efficiently integrate real-time chat into your client app.
+Through Sendbird Chat SDK for Javascript, you can efficiently integrate real-time chat into your client app.
 On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
 On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.
 This **read.me** provides the Chat SDK’s structure, supplementary features, and the installation steps.

 ### How it works